-For more than four decades, the CCAC has been dedicated to providing music lessons and arts classes within a secure and nurturing environment for underprivileged children residing in the St. James Town, Regent Park, and Moss Park neighborhoods of Toronto.
+For more than four decades, the CCAC has been dedicated to providing music lessons and arts classes within a secure and nurturing environment for at-risk children from the St. James Town, Regent Park, and Moss Park neighborhoods of Toronto.
 These neighborhoods are not only known for their rich cultural and ethnic diversity but are also characterized by some of the lowest income levels in the city.

 Additionally, we offer nationwide online lessons through platforms like Zoom, Google Meet, and Whatsapp, ensuring that children everywhere can benefit from our programs.

 Our initiatives have consistently yielded positive and quantifiable outcomes for these young learners.
-Music, in particular, has been proven to enhance various facets of a child’s life.
-Research repeatedly demonstrates that music education contributes to the development of cognitive and motor skills, resulting in improved academic performance.
+Sstudies have shown that music enhances all aspects of a child’s life.
+Music education develops cognitive and motor skills, resulting in improved academic performance.
 Furthermore, it promotes healthier social interactions and fosters a sense of accomplishment, which is paramount in cultivating a genuine sense of pride and self-worth, especially for children hailing from economically disadvantaged backgrounds.

 We offer personalized and structured instruction in a variety of musical disciplines, including piano, guitar, violin, drums, percussion, musical theatre, and vocal training, tailored for children aged 4 to 18.
 Our weekly half-hour lessons follow the Toronto District School Board’s semester schedule, covering a wide range of musical styles such as classical, pop, jazz, folk, and songwriting.
 Our student-centric approach ensures that once the fundamentals are mastered, students have the freedom to either follow the Royal Conservatory curriculum or explore their creative side through songwriting, improvisation, and collaboration with fellow students.